Beets Staked Sonic (STS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Beets Staked Sonic Price Prediction for 2025–2050

-According to your Beets Staked Sonic price prediction, the value of STS is expected to change by 238.64%, reaching a price of 1.9801USD by 2050.
+According to your Beets Staked Sonic price prediction, the value of STS is expected to change by 238.64%, reaching a price of 1.8858USD by 2050.

 Short Term Beets Staked Sonic Price Prediction For Today, Tomorrow, This Week, and 30 Days